What Is A Normal Cat Internal Body Temperature? (And How To Measure It)

 The typical internal body temperature of a cat is between 99.5 and 102.5 degrees Fahrenheit.
 Or in other words, between 37.5 and 39 degrees Celsius.

-If it goes above 103.5 F (39.7 C), the kitty is definitely having a fever.
-Decreased or increased internal body temperature is a clear sign that there’s something wrong with your pet’s organism and that it requires medical attention.
+If your cat’s temperature reads above 103.5 F (39.7 C), then your precious furball is running a fever.
+Decreased or increased internal body temperature is a clear sign that your cat requires medical attention.

+The most accurate way is to use a rectal digital thermometer made for cats.
 You can get them from your vet’s office, from a specialized pet store or even online.
-They are accurate and some of them are actually flexible (bendable), which makes things even easier for pet parents.
+They are accurate and some of them are flexible (bendable), which makes things even easier for pet parents.

-As Amy Flowers, DVM, suggests, the best way to measure your cat’s internal body temperature is to use a lubricant with a pediatric rectal thermometer and to always give your kitty a treat after you’re done.
+As Amy Flowers, DVM, suggests, the best way to measure your cat’s internal body temperature is to use a lubricant, like petroleum jelly, with a pediatric rectal thermometer and to always give your kitty a treat after you’re done.

 And always make sure you’ve thoroughly cleaned the device after each usage!